INCREASE - Intelligent Collections of Food Legumes Genetic Resources for European Agrofood Systems

 - Harvest the seeds, cook, taste and share them with other participants

 Different calls will be published every year.
-The deadline to register for the active call (2nd round of INCREASE CSE) is 15th of March 2022.
+The deadline to register for the active call (4th round of INCREASE CSE, opening the 27nd of Novembre 2023) is 29th of February 2024.

 Citizen participation is a on voluntary basis and NO financial contribution is required.